 This can be a complicated process that may require the help of a deportation defense attorney.

 Unmarried children under 21 and spouses can accompany treaty investors and employees.
-Family members can apply for E-2 nonimmigrant status as dependents even if they do not have the same nationality as the treaty investor visa applicants.
+Family members can apply for E-2 nonimmigrant status as dependents even if they do not have the same nationality as the principal applicant visa applicants.

 To understand the required documents and the applicable legal requirements, consider hiring a Boynton Beach immigration lawyer.

 The U.S. and the foreign country must have a treaty.

 The firm you want to invest in or work for must be owned in majority by nationals of a treaty country.

 The E-2 principal applicant must visit the U.S. to develop and grow the business.